 - Butane lighter.
 I’m mentioning this as a lot of people complain that butane lighters don’t work in the cold.
 They do if you warm them up.

 - Deuter Backpack.
 Overall, it’s been working very well.
-Being able to extend it from 55 liters to 65 liters was very useful on the hot day when I needed somewhere to keep all my cold weather clothes.
-My niggles with it are: the inaccessibility of the side pockets, and that the zips on the hip belt pockets are really hard to use.
-They should work easily one handed.
+Being able to extend it from 55 liters to 65 liters was very useful during the hot day when I needed somewhere to keep all my cold weather clothes.
+My niggles with it are the inaccessibility of the side pockets, and that the zips on the hip belt pockets are really hard to use.
+They should work easily one-handed.